- Home Decorating»

 If you are a residential interior designer, you will provide services strictly for homeowners, helping them to enhance the functional aspects, aesthetic values and safety of their home.

-Most residential designers have their own businesses and so are self employed, while others work in small interior design firms or for interior design consultants.
+Most residential designers have their own businesses and so are self-employed, while others work in small interior design firms or for interior design consultants.

 You will help clients in choosing furniture items, furnishings, textures, general interior décor, and lighting and its effective use, space allocations, and colour schemes.
-You may also advice on style selection, use of artwork, flooring and window treatments.
+You may also advise on style selection, use of artwork, flooring and window treatments.

 And in more expansive renovations, design services may include developing plan layouts (blueprints), carrying out minor or major renovations that may involve choosing new locations of doors, windows, walls, and stairways, including more detailed tasks like building custom kitchens, bathrooms or wardrobe designs.